ConductionNL/StUF-Berichten/README.md

 You can add your own message templates to this service, since the service a susch is a community effort the preffered way of doing so would be to [create a branch]() and your templates and the start a pull request to provide your templates to others.

+### Authentication against receiver

+If the receiver of the message requires a username/password authentication, the entity contains properties for them, of which the password property will not be shown when requesting the entity.
+These parameters will be passed on as basic auth, except when also the 'digest' property is set, then the component will pass it on as digest authentication.

 ### Folder structure

 ### Template abstractions